Skip to Content

 Sharing is caring!

-Two options stand out though.
-Battery eggs and free range eggs, from the cheapest to the most expensive.
+Two options stand out, though.
+Battery eggs and free-range eggs, from the cheapest to the most expensive.
 There has to be a clear difference, despite both being just eggs.

-Today we’re going to crack this mystery and see what each of them means, and what the main differences are.
+Today, we’re going to crack this mystery and see what each of them means and what the main differences are.

 free range battery eggs

-Disclaimer: we’re not advocating for battery eggs or inhumane animal treatment.
+Disclaimer: We’re not advocating for battery eggs or inhumane animal treatment.
 We’re simply presenting the facts in this article.
-If you’re vegetarian, vegan, or very passionate about animal rights this post may upset you, as it will explain the way chickens are kept for commercial egg farming.
+If you’re vegetarian, vegan, or very passionate about animal rights, this post may upset you, as it will explain the way chickens are kept for commercial egg farming.
 Very little of it is pleasant to read.

-Battery VS free range eggs
+Battery VS free-range eggs

-Free range eggs come from hens that don’t have their movement restricted, may have access to outside areas, and are generally less stressed.
+Free-range eggs come from hens that don’t have their movement restricted, may have access to outside areas, and are generally less stressed.

-There is a nutritional difference between free range eggs and battery eggs.
-Battery eggs are a little less nutritious, while free range eggs are more nutrient-dense.
+There is a nutritional difference between free-range eggs and battery eggs.
+Battery eggs are a little less nutritious, while free-range eggs are more nutrient-dense.

 Both types can be equally old or fresh, and the bottom line seems to be what matters the most for producers and retailers.

 We’ll get to explaining all of these differences in much more detail below, and clarify what each of them means.
-But first we need to understand what an egg is, and why a hen lays eggs.
-This will help explain a lot of the reasoning behind battery eggs, and why they’re so common.
+But first, we need to understand what an egg is and why a hen lays eggs.
+This will help explain a lot of the reasoning behind battery eggs and why they’re so common.

 How eggs work and why hens lay them

-Over time humans noticed that when a hen’s egg would be taken away, she’d lay a new one to get to that 12 egg clutch.
+Over time, humans noticed that when a hen’s egg would be taken away, she’d lay a new one to get to that 12 egg clutch.
 Even if the egg wasn’t fertilized, the hen would still lay it.

 Those are the eggs that we can safely eat, the ones that aren’t fertilized.
 The only time a hen’s egg grows into a chick is when a rooster is let into the room to impregnate all the hens.

 As time went on and humans figured out how to trick hens into laying eggs every few days, they also selectively bred the most prolific egg layers.
-Today there are breeds that can lay up 300 eggs a year.
+Today there are breeds that can lay up to 300 eggs a year.

 The downside to this is that the hens lose a lot of minerals and vitamins when laying an egg, so their lifespan is reduced by more than half.

-Nowadays hens can safely produce eggs for about 12 months, after which their health rapidly decreases due to nutrient loss.
-Those hens are then slaughtered and sold as soup chicken, or just older chickens.
+Nowadays, hens can safely produce eggs for about 12 months, after which their health rapidly decreases due to nutrient loss.
+Those hens are then slaughtered and sold as soup chicken or just older chickens.

 As unfair as all of this sounds, that’s the process most chickens go through.
-So let’s see the difference between battery and free range eggs, and if any of them are treated better.
+So let’s see the difference between battery and free-range eggs, and if any of them are treated better.

-Read also: What Do Raw Eggs Taste Like ?
+Read also: What Do Raw Eggs Taste Like?

-What are battery eggs ?
+What are battery eggs?

-Battery eggs come from chickens that are raised in the above mentioned conditions.
+Battery eggs come from chickens that are raised in the above-mentioned conditions.
 The chickens are reared in wire cages that are suspended from the floor, in long rows.
 Several chickens are kept in a single cage, and there are up to 4 rows on top of each other.

 battery eggs

 When the hen lays her egg, the egg rolls down a slope into a long trough.
-The eggs are then collected, inspected, packaged and sold as battery eggs.
+The eggs are then collected, inspected, packaged, and sold as battery eggs.

 This is the lowest comfort for the chicken, and the highest-profit method.
 As long as the hen doesn’t see an egg, she will produce one.

-Free range eggs are (in theory) the opposite of battery eggs.
+Free-range eggs are (in theory) the opposite of battery eggs.
 The hens are allowed outside of their cages or not kept in cages at all.
 They can roam outside and have plenty of movement (pastured eggs, do not confuse with pasteurized eggs).

-There are less chickens per square foot, and they can retreat to their nests at any time.
+There are fewer chickens per square foot, and they can retreat to their nests at any time.
 Since chickens seem to develop a preference for where they lay their eggs, they will almost always choose the nest to lay them.

-The eggs are then taken from the nest, inspected, packaged and sold.
+The eggs are then taken from the nest, inspected, packaged, and sold.

 free range eggs